mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 Select the image you just uploaded and **All devices**, then **Create deployment**.

 !!!
-If you deploy to several device types (e.g. vexpress-qemu), the Mender server will skip these if no compatible image is available.
-This condition is indicated by the *noimage* status.
+If you deploy to several device types (e.g. vexpress-qemu), the Mender server will skip these if no compatible artifact is available.
+This condition is indicated by the *noartifact* status.
 Mender does this to avoid deployments of incompatible rootfs images.

 ## See the progress of the deployment

 As the deployment progresses, you can click on it to view more details about the current status across all devices.
 In the example below, we can see that a BeagleBone has installed the update and is rebooting into it.
-QEMU device is skipped because no compatible image was available for it.
+The QEMU device is skipped because no compatible artifact was available for it.

 ![Mender UI - Deployment progress - BeagleBone Black](deployment_report_bbb.png)